helidon-io/helidon/examples/webserver/threads/README.md

 curl -X GET http://localhost:8080/thread/compute/5
 ```
 The `compute` endpoint runs a costly floating point computation using a platform thread.
-Increases the number to make the computation more costly (and take longer).
+Increase the number to make the computation more costly (and take longer).

 The request returns the results of the computation (not important!).